LeeMorinUCF/QMB6911S21/Version_Control_Review/README.md

 ### Modify an existing project

 Several versions of your code can be stored at the same time in units called branches.
-The default storage space for a repository is called the master branch.
+The default storage space for a repository is often called the master branch.
+Note that, as of 2020, the default branch name for new repositories has changed to ```main``` from ```master```.
+The rest of this document will display commands assuming that your main branch is called ```master```, with the understanding that you might substitute ```main``` for ```master```.
 Often, you will not want to make edits to the master branch when you are developing new code, so you would [create another branch of the repository](https://help.github.com/en/articles/creating-and-deleting-branches-within-your-repository).
 Once you have tested your code, it can be pulled to the master branch by [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).

 ### Forking: Making your own copy of the repo